 Here's how you can find out if you have any money from an old account.
 First, if possible, contact the bank where you opened the lost account.
 If the bank no longer exists, you can search the National Information Center or the FDIC's Bank Find website to find out if the bank was bought by another institution.

 If the bank still exists but does not have your account or if you are searching for other types of unclaimed money or property, the Unclaimed Money from the Government site (USA.gov) contains tips for finding unclaimed state, federal, and international money funds that may be owed to you.

 When you file a complaint with Federal Reserve Consumer Help, our first action is to determine which Reserve Bank or banking agency has responsibility for investigating your complaint.
-We then forward your complaint to that regulator and notify you about where the complaint was sent and how to contact that agency.
+We then notify you if we have forwarded your complaint to that regulator, or we will direct you to the appropriate agency with instructions regarding how to submit your complaint.
 Sometimes we need additional information about your complaint before it can be processed; in those cases, we will send you a letter or contact you by telephone to ask for the needed information.
 In either case, you should hear from us within 15 business days.
 If you have been waiting more than 15 business days, please contact us.

 the money in my account after I made a purchase?